alisonlei/AAT-Statistics-Review-/GUIDES/Git guide.md

 2. Work on your code within this folder

-3. Delete your .venv and _pycache_ folders, so that they don't get added to git
+3. Delete your .venv and _pycache_ folders from the AAT folder, and the _pycache_ folder in the main folder - so that they don't get added to git

 4. Save a backup copy of your code in another folder, incase the merge goes wrong (it may also be a good idea to save a backup of the whole team’s code)